mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2013-09-25-sakkaden-portrait.md

 ---
 title: "Look at this view!"
-excerpt: "PaperFaces portrait of @sakkaden drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @sakkaden drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-sakkaden-twitter.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-sakkaden-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53]
+tags: [portrait, illustration, Paper for iOS]
 ---

 PaperFaces portrait commissioned by <a href="https://twitter.com/sakkaden">@sakkaden</a>.